CliffordWilmot/pgvector_set/README.md

 ## FAQ

-### Should I use this library?

-Unless you need to support the Tanimoto/Jaccard-Index for historical reasons, you are probably better served by the cosine distance (`<=>`) built in to [pgvector][pgvector].

-Cosine distance has been shown to carry essentially the same information as Tanimoto/Jaccard in a wide range of applications.[<sup>1</sup>][bajusz2015]

-### Is the provided Tanimoto/Jaccard-Index distance usable for continuous values?
+### Is the provided Jaccard/Tanimoto distance usable for continuous values?

 Not at this time.